Zhaith-Izaliel/rofi-applets/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-There are two ways of
+There are two ways of installing the applets, either with Home Manager using flakes, or by installing them yourself, with all their dependencies on a non-Nix system.

 ### Prerequisites